Skip to main content

 While a motley group of characters is permeating Bertram's hotel, the city is being terrorized by the daring thefts of a criminal gang which has evaded the police by skillfully impersonating prominent people.
 Hot on their trail is Chief Inspector Fred Davy who has painstakingly studied the gang's modus operandi and has unearthed a vital clue in his investigation.
 Almost everyone whom the gang impersonates ends up being a guest at Bertram's hotel.

-When Canon Pennyfather disappears on his way to the airport and is miraculously identified at the site of a major railroad robbery, Chief Inspector Davy decides to finally make his way to Bertram's hotel and smoke out the perpetrators.
+When another guest of the hotel, Canon Pennyfather disappears on his way to the airport and is miraculously identified at the site of a major railroad robbery, Chief Inspector Davy decides to finally make his way to Bertram's hotel and smoke out the perpetrators.
 Most of his inquiries are stonewalled until he meets Miss Marple who lets out two vital pieces of information:

 1. She saw the Canon exiting his hotel room at midnight on the day he disappeared